Photo: Scott Morrison

-I am a freelance copyeditor and proofreader who ensures your writing is in its best condition before publishing (or uploading).
+I am a freelance copyeditor and proofreader who ensures your writing is in its best condition before publishing (or uploading.)
 Enhancing your writing is my goal, while never changing your “voice” or intention.

-In today’s world, you have about six to seven seconds to grab someone’s attention.
+In today’s world, you have about five to six seconds to grab someone’s attention online or in what they read.
 Your content is critical.
-Let’s face it – people are tired and work quickly.
-They often research you online before contacting you.
-That means your writing is their first impression, so it must grab attention quickly and keep their interest.
+Let’s face it – people learn about you online before contacting you.
+Your writing is their first impression, so it must grab their attention and keep their interest.

 It’s almost impossible to be objective about your writing because you are too familiar with it.
 You can’t see it as a reader would – for the first time.
 If your writing isn’t professional, your credibility goes down a few points.
 So, don’t give readers an opportunity to look elsewhere.
 Grab the reader’s attention while you have it.

 This is true for web content, brochures, displays, handouts, presentations, speeches or scripts – all material should be in its best condition.

 Having a keen eye means reviewing clarity, consistency, format, grammar, punctuation, sentence structure and style.

 Using Fresh Eyes is having a fresh perspective – I review it as a reader would.